Einstein 1938: Field and Matter

 .

-The picture above shows that there is a reciprocal relationship between inertia and velocity.
-It will be helpful to find the exact mathematical relationship between them.
+There is a reciprocal relationship between inertia and velocity.
+It will be helpful to find the exact mathematical relationship between the two.
 This also shows that there exist absolute scales for both inertia and velocity.

 .